bemoregt/LineFilteringUsingInverseRadonTransform/README.md

 - δ is the Dirac delta function

 The inverse Radon transform reconstructs the original function from its projections.

+For a deeper explanation of the mathematical principles, see the [Mathematical Foundation](doc/mathematical_foundation.md) document.

 ## Applications